amblount/resume-parser/README.md

     ```

 1. **Install the package** in one of two ways.
-   - If you want to use the `msvdd_bloc` code as-is without further development, installation is simple:
+   - To use the `msvdd_bloc` code as-is without further development, installation is simple:

         ```
         (bloc-env) msvdd_Bloc(master)$ pip install .
         ```

-   - If you need to further develop the code, install the package in locally-editable (aka develop) mode, plus a few additional dependencies:
+   - To further develop the code, install the package in locally-editable (aka develop) mode, plus a few additional dependencies:

         ```
         (bloc-env) msvdd_Bloc(master)$ pip install -e .